GiuLeo01/DistilBERT_IT_tickets_classification_AWS/README.md

 # DistilBERT IT Tickets Classifier Training with Amazon Sagemaker Studio

-This project trains a text classification model to automatically categorize IT service tickets into different topic groups.
-The model uses DistilBERT as the base architecture and is trained using PyTorch Lightning on Amazon SageMaker Studio.
+This project trains a DistilBERT model to categorize IT service tickets into different topic groups.
+The model is trained using PyTorch Lightning on Amazon SageMaker Studio, on a "ml.g6.xlarge" istance.

 **The main training logic is in "train_script.py"**